Ejipuh/Plantey-Garden/Focus Filters chalkboard and build log.md

 **Official Start of Implementation -- 19:58**
 *Reverse-engineering.*

 20:42.
-Now that I setup the public log, I'm reading this: [Newsboat - A Command line RSS/Atom Feed Reader For Text Consoles](https://ostechnix.com/newsbeuter-command-line-rssatom-feed-reader-unix-like-systems/) Written for Linux, not Windows, but I took some good dev ideas:
+Now that I setup the public log, I'm reading this: [Newsboat - A Command line RSS/Atom Feed Reader For Text Consoles](https://ostechnix.com/newsbeuter-command-line-rssatom-feed-reader-unix-like-systems/) Written for Linux, not Windows, but I'll take some good dev ideas:
 - single file of RSS feeds
 - tags for feeds
+	- *and for posts by keyword, but I might not get to that tonight*
 - central place to read
 - *I'm adding in skip-friction filters on top of these.
 (That's what is my main aim here.
 Once I have a lightweight version of that, I'll take a break.)*
 - *This is a great *
 - Reference: UI ![[Pasted image 20201208204234.png]]
 - Reference: shortcuts ![[Pasted image 20201208204212.png]]
 -